mansour0303/Jita_App/README.md

 ## License

-This project is licensed under the [LICENSE_TYPE] - see the LICENSE file for details.
+This project is licensed under the GNU General Public License (GPL) v3 - see the LICENSE file for details.

 ## Support Developer